yinnyC/Lunch-Chat/README.md

 - Flask -  A python based server-side architecture used for url routing.
 - Jinja2 - A front-end templating library compatible with flask.
+- Firebase - A Backend-as-a-Service used for user authentication and realtime database.

 ## Usage: